peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 * <code>[ToUInt64IfExact()](#ToUInt64IfExact)</code> - Converts this number's value to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer without rounding to a different numerical value.
 * <code>[ToUInt64Unchecked()](#ToUInt64Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 64-bit unsigned integer.

+<a id="Kind"></a>
+### Kind

+    public PeterO.Cbor.CBORNumber.NumberKind Kind { get; }

+Gets the underlying form of this CBOR number object.

+<b>Returns:</b>

+The underlying form of this CBOR number object.

 <a id="Sign"></a>
 ### Sign

     public int Sign { get; }

-Gets this value's sign: -1 if negative; 1 if positive; 0 if zero.
+Gets this value's sign: -1 if nonzero and negative; 1 if nonzero and positive; 0 if zero.
+Not-a-number (NaN) values are positive or negative depending on what sign is stored in their underlying forms.

 <b>Returns:</b>

-This value's sign: -1 if negative; 1 if positive; 0 if zero.
+This value's sign.

 <a id="Abs"></a>
 ### Abs